Tonwhan/Voxen/README.md

 - Toggle individual parts on/off in the 3D viewer
 - Click any part to inspect dimensions, material recommendation, and AI design intent
-- Unfocused parts render as dashed wireframes
+- Unfocused parts render as wireframes
 - Free-camera orbit via scroll/drag; quick-view presets: Front / Top / Side / Iso
 - Export selected part or full assembly as **STL**, **OBJ**, or **STEP**